Most car owners delay scrapping their vehicles because of common misconceptions. The truth might surprise you—and save you money.

 Misconception 9: Scrapping a Car is Time-Consuming

 Many customers believe that scrapping a car takes weeks, but in reality, the process is fast.
-Most genuine recyclers can remove your car within 30-90 minutes.
+Most reputable recyclers can remove your car within 30–90 minutes.
 Once you accept an offer, they schedule a free pickup, tow the vehicle, and pay you on the spot.
 This is much quicker than trying to sell the car privately.
 If you want to remove any old vehicle quickly, you must choose a licensed scrap car removal service.

 Conclusion

 Scrapping your junk car is not expensive, illegal, or complicated.
-When you choose a licensed company, you get paid instantly, support the environment, and avoid unnecessary issues.
+When you choose a licensed company, you get paid instantly, support the environment, and avoid unnecessary hassles.
 If you have an old or non-working car in the GTA, Greenway Auto Recycling offers free scrap car removal and fair prices.